 At your new WordPress dashboard, go to Tools > Import and check if your system can be readily imported.
 Alternatively, you can also search for plugins to assist you with the transfer.

-Moving a web content can take time depending on the size of your site and the capacity of the hosting service.
+Moving web content can take time depending on the size of your site and the capacity of the hosting service.
 Sometimes, you could also lose certain files along the process, hence the importance of backing up your content.

-If you are worry that you’ll mess up the transferring process, get in touch with the good guys at SiteRubix to find out how you can move your site properly to the WordPress platform.
+If you are worried that you’ll mess up the transferring process, get in touch with the good guys at SiteRubix to find out how you can move your site properly to the WordPress platform.

 What If You Can’t Move The Website at All???

 It could happen due to a variety of technical reasons and should that be the case, your last option is to build the site all over again.
-If you still have your content stored in the PC or cloud (I hope you do), then all you need to do is to construct them into a good website layout using a desired WordPress theme.
+If you still have your content stored in the PC or cloud (I hope you do), then all you need to do is to construct them into a good website layout using the desired WordPress theme.

 Yes, I know it’s laborious and time-consuming, but look at the bright side.
 At least you haven’t lost all your precious content.

-All These Too Confusing?
+Are all These Too Confusing?